 • What would it be like if you accelerated the good, and dealt with the bad?

-And this is not just about the now, but also about ensuring that discipline remains in the future as it becomes the norms of that business.
+And this is not just about the now, but also about ensuring that discipline remains in the future, as it becomes the norm of that business.

-This is a bright future, but it requires behavioural change for many companies.
+This is a bright future, but it often requires behavioural change.

 As a side note – this is my defacto approach to consulting and leading teams – highly disciplined fun teams where the good is accelerated and bad is dealt with.